Recommendations

 Yeah, yeah, airports.. but SFO is striving to become a "Zero" airport, as part of its ambitious "Triple Zero" initiative: aiming for zero waste, zero net energy, and zero carbon emissions.
 Learn more about their sustainable program, it's pretty neat.

-SF Climate Week
+San Francisco Climate Week

-San Francisco Climate Week is a vibrant, community-driven event that has rapidly become one of the largest climate gatherings in the U.S. Launched in 2023, it has grown exponentially, with the 2024 edition featuring over 350 events and attracting more than 18,500 attendees.
-The 2025 event, held from April 19–27, is expected to surpass previous records, featuring around 475 events and drawing an anticipated 25,000 participants.
+A vibrant, community-driven event that has rapidly become one of the largest climate gatherings in the U.S. Launched in 2023, the 2025 event (April 19–27) is expected to draw 25,000 participants.

 Public Transportation